Kubra717/se-iitmbsdegree/Workflow.md

 - Align with client expectations (taken by TAs/instructors)

 ### Scheduling
-- Weekly slots are shared with students via email using a booking system.
 - Teams must reserve a convenient slot for their weekly check-in.

 ### Guidelines